IndustryEssentials/ymir/README.md

 The training image `industryessentials/executor-det-yolov4-training:release-0.1.2` has a configuration file template located at: `/img-man/training-template.yaml`

-Mining and inference mirrors The configuration file templates for `industryessentials/executor-det-yolov4-mining:release-0.1.2` are located at: `/img-man/mining-template.yaml` (mining) and `/img-man/infer-template. yaml` (infer)
+Mining and inference mirrors The configuration file templates for `industryessentials/executor-det-yolov4-mining:release-0.1.2` are located at: `/img-man/mining-template.yaml` (mining) and `/img-man/infer-template. yaml` (infer).

 **How can the trained model be used outside the system?**